 Arson and Aggravated Arson Attorneys Passaic County, NJ

-At The Law Office of Del Sardo & Montanari, we have extensive experience defending clients from arson and other violent crimes in New Jersey including towns like Paterson, Clifton, Woodland Park, Wayne, West Milford, Little Falls and the greater Passaic County area.
+At The Montanari Law Group, we have extensive experience defending clients from arson and other violent crimes in New Jersey including towns like Paterson, Clifton, Woodland Park, Wayne, West Milford, Little Falls, and the greater Passaic County area.
 Do not face these serious charges alone when you can secure the legal services of our criminal defense attorneys and give yourself the best chance of seeking reduced or dismissed charges.

 Arson N.J.S.A.
 2C:17-1 Wayne, NJ Aggravated Arson Lawyers

 Arson covers a relatively broad scope of offenses in New Jersey.
 Our Wayne arson lawyers define arson and aggravated arson pursuant to New Jersey Revised Statutes Section 2C:17-1, as an offender committing one of the following acts:

 - Starting a fire or causing an explosion which may be on his or her own property or the property of another